bmatcuk/doublestar/README.md

 may describe hierarchical names such as usr/*/bin/ed.

 FilepathGlob ignores file system errors such as I/O errors reading directories.
-The only possible returned error is ErrBadPattern, reporting that the pattern is malformed.
+The only possible returned error is `ErrBadPattern`, reporting that the pattern is malformed.

 Note: FilepathGlob is a convenience function that is meant as a drop-in